saswatdutta1310/Controller/README.md

 npm install robotjs
 ```

-> **Note:** Without `robotjs`, the server will log key events to the console instead of simulating them.
+> **Note:** Without `robotjs`, the server will log key events to  console instead of simulating them.
 This is useful for debugging.

 <details>
 <summary><b>⚠️ Troubleshooting robotjs installation</b></summary>